Why Are Some CT600 Boxes Empty or Zero? | TinyTax Support

 Box 145 is blank if:

-• Your company type is set to Property Company — rental income goes to Box 190 instead
+• Your company type is set to Property Company — rental income is reported in Box 190, not Box 145.
+Box 145 is for trading turnover only.

 • Your company type is set to Dormant — dormant companies have no turnover